yongchunli-13/D-optimal-Data-Fusion/README.md

 # Thank you

 Thank you for your interest in D-optimal data fusion.
-Please let us know if you encounter any issues using this code, or have comments or questions.
+Please let me know if you encounter any issues using this code, or have comments or questions.
 Feel free to email me anytime.

 Yongchun Li ycli@gatech.edu